 In an application review, the admissions committee considers all application portfolios completed prior to the first day of the month.
 During the review, the committee assigns one of three decision outcomes to each application:

-- Invite to continue admission process.
+- Invite to continue the admission process.
 These applicants receive an invitation from the MS Business office to schedule a personal interview (see below for additional details).

-- Hold for next monthly review.
+- Hold for the next monthly review.
 These applicants do not receive any notice from the MS Business program or the Mays Business School.

 - Deny admission.
 These applicants receive a final decision notice from Mays Business School.